Christopher Geissler

 To these ends, I have used a variety of methods, including field interviews, corpus methods, acoustic phonetics, and experiments with Electromagnetic Articulography (EMA).
 More recently, I have been working with articulatory synthesis in TADA and VocalTractLab, and have been collaborating on language-modeling projects involving probabilistic reduction.

-Teaching is just as important to me as research.
-It is a great joy, and a great challenge.
-I approach teaching as a skill that requires continual development like any other, and I am a member of the Special Interest Group in Scholarly Teaching of the Linguistic Society of America.
+First and foremost, however, I think of myself as a teacher.
+I approach teaching and mentorship as skills that require continual development like any other, and I am a member of the Special Interest Group in Scholarly Teaching of the Linguistic Society of America.
+I am particularly interested in Backward Design, pedagogy research, and Alternative Grading.

 Contact